lolkatz/github-pages-with-jekyll/_posts/2021-05-24-northsec-wizard-academy.md

 ## LFI 101

 The first challenge was solved by a  by modifying the query string as such:
 ?page=/etc/passwd

-Revealing the linux password file as well as the flag.
+This revealed the linux password file as well as the flag.
 He also solved the [LFI 103](https://erichogue.ca/2021/05/NorthSec2021WriteupMentalism/#mentalism-103).

 ## Spell recipe upload